Hands-On Training for Auto Mechanics: Skills, Tools and Real-World Instruction

 In hands-on labs, students practice taking apart and rebuilding brake systems — including the master cylinder, calipers and drum assemblies.
 They can also learn the correct way to bleed brakes.

-The auto mechanic school experience at UTI is built around a blended-learning model — meaning you can learn theory online and then apply it in person in the lab while being mentored by experienced instructors.
-This mirrors what happens in the field today, where many manufacturers now use digital platforms for continued skills training.
+The auto mechanic training experience at UTI is built around a blended-learning model — meaning you can learn theory online and then apply it in person in the lab while being mentored by experienced instructors.
+This mirrors what happens in the field today, where many manufacturers use digital platforms for continued skills training.

 If you’re serious about becoming an auto mechanic, consider UTI’s hands-on training.
-The Automotive Technology program was designed to help students build real skills so they can pursue a career working on cars as a qualified pro after graduating.
+The Automotive & EV Technology program was designed to help students build real skills so they can pursue a career working on cars as a qualified pro after graduating.

 Ready to jump in?
 Enroll now.